viamrobotics/docs/docs/tutorials/projects/filtered-camera-module.md

    {{< imgproc src="/tutorials/filtered-camera-module/transform-camera-overlay.png" alt="The control tab in the Viam app showing both a live camera feed and the live transform camera overlay, with the latter correctly detecting a viam figure with a confidence score of 0.97" resize="800x" >}}

 1. When satisfied that your ML model is working well, you can disable both cameras.
-   Alternatively, if the transform camera is not matching reliably, consider adding and labelling more images in your dataset, or lowering the `confidence_threshold` of the transform camera.
+   Alternatively, if the transform camera is not matching reliably, you will need to adjust your model.
+   If you trained your model, consider adding and labelling more images in your dataset, or lowering the `confidence_threshold` of the transform camera.
    Ideally, you want your ML model to be able to identify objects with a high level of confidence, which usually is dependent on a robust source dataset.

 ## Add and configure the `filtered-camera` module